-Under the No Action Alternative, the MS TIG would not implement any projects for the WCNH and Birds Restoration Types at this time, and would instead allow natural recovery processes to occur (outcomes described in Section 3.2).
+Under the No Action alternative, the MS TIG would not implement any projects for the WCNH/Birds Restoration Type at this time, and would instead allow natural recovery processes to occur (outcomes described in Section 3.2).
 Natural recovery would take much longer compared to a scenario in which restoration actions were undertaken.
 Land use trends in the vicinity of the project area do not indicate that the parcels are at high risk of development in the foreseeable future.
-Under Alternatives B and D, if development were to occur, there would likely be impacts to soils.
-Acquiring the parcels would prevent them from being developed and from structures being constructed on them.
+Under Alternatives B and D, if development were to occur, there would likely be impacts to soils Acquiring the parcels would prevent them from being developed or from structures being constructed on them.
 Acquiring the parcels would place them under the purview of resource managers and management plans that would help conserve and protect the resource.
-Under Alternative C, the No Action Alternative would not provide the additional benefits to soils described above.
-The No Action Alternative does not meet the MS TIG's goals and objectives and does not provide the restoration benefit to WCNH and Birds that would occur through the Proposed Alternatives B-D.
+Under Alternative C, the No Action alternative would not provide the additional benefits to soils described above.
+The No Action alternative does not meet the MS TIG's goals and objectives and does not provide the restoration benefit to WCNH/Birds that would occur through the proposed alternatives.